-The formal model we use to describe our method is the timed automaton model, a slight variant of the time constrained automaton model of [MMT88].
-We use this model to state the requirements to be satisfied, to define the basic architectural and timing assumptions, to describe the algorithms, and to prove their correctness and timing properties.
-A timed automaton is a pair (A, b), consisting of an I/O automaton [LT87, LT89], together with a boundmap, which is a formal description of the timing assumptions for the components of the system.
+The formal model we use to describe our method is the timed automaton model, a slight variant of the time constrained automaton model of [21].
+We use this model to state the requirements to be satisfied. to define the basic architectural and timing assumptions, to describe the algorithms, and to prove their correctness and timing properties.
+A timed automaton is a pair (A, b), consisting of an I/O automaton [18, 19], together with a boundmap, which is a formal description of the timing assumptions for the components of the system.
 We introduce the notion of a timing condition to state upper and lower bounds on the difference between the times at which certain events or states appear in an execution; the conditions imposed by a boundmap are timing conditions of a particular kind.
 An automaton and a set of timing conditions, (in particular, a timed automaton) generates a set of timed executions and a corresponding set of timed behaviors.

 While convenient for specifying timing assumptions and requirements, timed automata are not directly suited for carrying out assertional proofs about timing properties, because timing constraints are described by specially-defined timing conditions rather than being built into the automaton itself.
-We therefore require a way of incorporating timing conditions into an automaton definition.
-We do this by means of a general construction of an automaton time(A, U), for a given timed automaton A, and a set U of timing conditions.
-The automaton time(A, U) is an ordinary I/O automaton (not a timed automaton) whose state includes predictive information describing the first and last times at which various events can next occur; this information is designed to enforce the timing conditions in U.
+We therefore introduce a way of incorporating timing conditions into an automaton definition.
+For a given timed automaton A, and a set U of timing conditions, we define the automaton time(A, U) to be an ordinary I/O automaton (not a timed automaton) whose state includes predictive information describing the first and last times at which various events can next occur; this information is designed to enforce the timing conditions in U.

-In the special case that $\mathcal{U}$ represents the conditions imposed by a boundmap b for A, $time(A, \mathcal{U})$ is the automaton time(A) defined in [AtL89]; this is denoted by time(A, b) in this paper.
+In the special case that \mathcal{U} represents the conditions imposed by a boundmap b for A, $time(A,\mathcal{U})$ is the automaton time(A) defined in [2]; this is denoted by time(A, b) in this paper.

-The timing requirements to be proved for an algorithm described as a timed automaton, (A,b), are described as a set of timing conditions, $\mathcal{U}$ , for A. We define the requirements automaton to be time $(A,\mathcal{U})$ .
+The timing requirements to be proved for an algorithm described as a timed automaton, (A, b), are described as a set of timing conditions, \mathcal{U} , for A. We define the requirements automaton to be $time(A, \mathcal{U})$.
 Thus, we build into the state of the requirements automaton predictive information about the first and last times at which certain events of interest can next occur.

-The problem of showing that a given algorithm (A,b) satisfies the timing requirements is then reduced to that of showing that any behavior of the automaton time(A,b) is also a behavior of $time(A,\mathcal{U})$ .
-We do this by using invariant assertion techniques; in particular, we demonstrate a multivalued mapping from time(A,b) to $time(A,\mathcal{U})$ .
+The problem of showing that a given algorithm (A, b) satisfies the timing requirements is then reduced to that of showing that any behavior of the automaton time(A, b) is also a behavior of time(A, U).
+We do this by using invariant assertion techniques;

+in particular, we demonstrate a multivalued mapping from time(A, b) to time(A, U).

-In order to demonstrate the use of our technique, we apply it to two simple examples.
-The first example is a timing-dependent system consisting of two concurrently-operating components, which we call a clock and a manager.
-The clock ticks at an approximately known rate.
-The manager monitors the clock ticks, and after a certain number have occurred, it issues a GRANT (of a resource).
-It then continues counting ticks; whenever sufficiently many have occurred since the previous GRANT event, the manager issues another GRANT.
+In order to demonstrate the use of our technique, we apply it to three examples.
+The first example is a timing-dependent resource granting system, consisting of two concurrently-operating components, a clock and a manager.
+The manager monitors the clock ticks, which occur at an approximately known rate, and whenever a certain number have occurred, it grants the resource.
 We give careful proofs of upper and lower bounds on the amount of time prior to the first GRANT event and in between each successive pair of GRANT events.